 If you’re on a web page you find interesting and want to share it, you can.
 Easily.
 One tap opens a menu that lets you email a link to the page, tweet about it, or post it on Facebook.

 iCloud keeps your Reading List, bookmarks, and tabs up to date across all your devices automatically.
 So you can pick up on one device where you left off on another.

 Email, fun?
 On iPad it is.
 Because you can flick through your inbox.
 Tap to open attachments.
 Pinch to zoom.
 And turn iPad from portrait to landscape to change your view.

 Writing and replying to email is easy with the smart keyboard.
 It suggests words, corrects spelling, and inserts punctuation.
 It recognizes email addresses from your contacts.
 And it supports over 50 languages.

 Keep track of conversations.

 Mail makes it easy by grouping messages in a thread.
 The original email and its many replies appear under the most recent message.
 Of course, some emails are more important than others.
 So Mail lets you set up a VIP list.
 It designates emails from VIPs with a star and alerts you when you receive one.
-And iCloud recognises VIP email on all your devices.
+And iCloud recognizes VIP email on all your devices.

 Add all your accounts.

 Mail works with popular email providers including Google Gmail, Microsoft Exchange, Yahoo!
-Mail, Hotmail and AOL — along with most industry-standard IMAP and POP systems.
+Mail, Hotmail, and AOL — along with most industry-standard IMAP and POP systems.

-Customise your view.
+Customize your view.